bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

  ### Install homebrew
 1. Open Terminal
-2. Install [homebrew](https://brew.sh/) by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in your terminal.
+2. Install [homebrew](https://brew.sh/) by running this statement in your terminal:

+     `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-Be sure to follow the steps in the output to add homebrew to your PATH.
+3. Be sure to follow 'the next steps' in the output to add homebrew to your PATH.

 ### Install openshift-cli (oc)